Poland and coal

 In 2005 Poland mined approximately 159 million tonnes of coal according to the U.S. Geological Survey.
 Of this, just over 61 million tonnes was brown coal and lignite and the remainder bituminous coal.
 In 2004 approximately 58.7% of the country's installed generation capacity was publicly-owned power stations burning hard coal while a further 25.4% operated on lignite.

-The U.S. Geological Survey reports that "in 2005, bituminous coal production declined by more than 3% compared with that of 2004.
-In 2005, the countrys net exports of bituminous coal and anthracite were about 1.7% less than in 2004.
-Germany, Austria, Slovakia, and Finland were (in order of value) the major importers of Polish coal.
-The upper Silesian, the lower Silesian, and the Lublin Basins have exploitable resources that amounted to 43,32 Mt of coal in 32 deposits. the upper Silesian Basin represented the major portion of the countrys total reserves, hosting about 79% of the total in 110 deposits."
+Poland aims to continue mining lignite after 2040.
+In 2005, Germany, Austria, Slovakia, and Finland were (in order of value) the major importers of Polish coal.
+The upper Silesian, the lower Silesian, and the Lublin Basins have exploitable resources that amounted to 43,32 Mt of coal in 32 deposits. the upper Silesian Basin represented the major portion of the country's total reserves, hosting about 79% of the total in 110 deposits."

 The British Geological survey states that over 76 million tonnes of bituminous coal and 56.5 million tonnes of lignite coal were extracted in 2010.